kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 First, choose the collection view controller and use the Identity Inspector to set the class to **StickerCollectionViewController**.

-Choose the section header, change its class to **SectionHeader**, and use the Attributes Inspector to set the reuse identifier to **SectionHeader**.
+Choose the section header (labeled Collection Reusable View in the Document Outline), change its class to **SectionHeader**, and use the Attributes Inspector to set the reuse identifier to **SectionHeader**.

 Choose the cell, change its class to **StickerCollectionViewCell**, and set the reuse identifier to **StickerCollectionViewCell**.